Ronaldo nets 700th career goal in Portugal's loss to Ukraine - WHIZ News

 Ukraine reached 19 points, eight more than Portugal and nine more than third-place Serbia, which won 2-1 at Lithuania.

-Portugal has two qualifying matches left — against Lithuania and at Luxembourg.
+Ukraine, which would have qualified even with a draw, has lost one of its last 19 matches and has only conceded more than one goal in four of its last 29 games.

-Ukraine and Portugal had drawn 0-0 in their group opener in Portugal.
+Portugal and Ukraine had drawn 0-0 in their group opener in Portugal.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports